USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

 [Return to Top](#TOC_A)

 -   `CTM_PMDIAG [default: N]`<a id=CTM_PMDIAG></a>
     Output aerosol diagnostics and properties file.
+These data are required for post-processing the fraction of aerosol mass is in various size ranges (e.g. PM2.5, PM10, etc.).
 Set to Y to turn on; comment out or set to N to turn off.
 -   `CTM_APMDIAG [default: N]`<a id=CTM_APMDIAG></a>
     Output hourly average aerosol diagnostics and properties file.
+These data are required for post-processing the fraction of aerosol mass is in various size ranges (e.g. PM2.5, PM10, etc.).
 Set to Y to turn on; comment out or set to N to turn off.
 -   `APMDIAG_BLEV_ELEV [default: None]`<a id=APMDIAG_BLEV_ELEV></a>
     Modeling grid domain layer range for the hourly average aerosol diagnostics and properties file.
 Set to the two digits representing the bottom and top layer numbers to bound the output domain.

 <a id=Diagnostic_Output_Flags></a>
 ### Diagnostic Output Flags